Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Methods

-While these classification schemes offer valuable insights, they do not address methodological considerations from an artificial intelligence perspective.
-In the context of 3D representation, reconstruction methods can be categorized as explicit or implicit.
-Explicit representations use directly observable formats, such as points, volumes, or Gaussian representations which are inherently discrete.
-In particular, Gaussian representations integrate maintaining a discrete structure between points while preserving continuity within individual points.
-Implicit representations, in contrast, rely on continuous functions, such as neural radiance fields, to model imaging in a non-intuitive manner.
-From this AI-driven perspective, we re-examined medical image 3D reconstruction and classified methods based on their output representations into explicit and implicit reconstructions.
-The classification results based on this criterion are shown in Fig.\ref{fig:3}\textbf{(c)}. \textbf{And in this work, we innovatively classify literature based on representations.}
+While these classification schemes provide useful perspectives, they do not fully capture methodological differences from the viewpoint of artificial intelligence.
+From the perspective of 3D representation, reconstruction methods can be broadly divided into explicit and implicit representations.
+Explicit representations use directly parameterized forms, such as points, voxels, meshes, or Gaussian primitives, and are generally discrete in nature.
+In particular, Gaussian representations preserve a discrete primitive-based structure while maintaining local continuity within each primitive.
+Implicit representations, in contrast, model the reconstructed target through continuous functions, such as neural fields, and therefore represent imaging objects in a less direct but more flexible manner.
+From this AI-oriented perspective, we further re-examine 3D reconstruction methods in radiological imaging and classify the literature according to output representation, namely explicit and implicit reconstruction.
+The corresponding classification results are shown in Fig.~\ref{fig:3}\textbf{(c)}. \textbf{Accordingly, one of the key contributions of this work is that it classifies the literature from a representation-oriented perspective.}